JoJo0212/Final-Project-Part1/README.md

    - Reiterating the importance of raising awareness and making sustainable choices in the context of meat consumption.
    - Share some strategies that NGO or some non-profit group has provided

-## Data & Resources:
+## Data/Resources and Sketches:
-As there is limited of time, this is only a draft of my data visulization (mostly utilizing excel or python)
+As there is limited of time, these are only a very easy draft of my data visulization
 1. **Introduction:**
    - US Department of Agriculture.
 (February 22, 2023).
 Per capita meat consumption in the United States in 2022 and 2031, by type (in pounds) [Graph].
 In Statista.
 Retrieved November 21, 2023, from [https://www.statista.com/statistics/189222/average-meat-consumption-in-the-us-by-sort/](https://www.statista.com/statistics/189222/average-meat-consumption-in-the-us-by-sort/)
    - <img src="Picture1.png" width="1000"/>